jusahah/NollaversioBlogi/content/vue/paper-and-vue.md

 	methods: {
 		createMonster: function() {
 			var monster = new Monster(paper);
-			// This push will cause button to be inserted to DOM for the monster. this.monsters.push(monster);
+			// This push will cause button to be inserted to DOM
+			// for the monster.
+			this.monsters.push(monster);
 		},
 		deleteMonster: function(id) {

-			// First we remove our wrapping object, which causes corresponding button to disappear. var removedPlayer = _.remove(monsters, function(p) { return p.id === id})[0];
+			// First we remove our wrapping object, which causes
+			// corresponding button to disappear.
+			var removedPlayers = _.remove(monsters, function(p) {
+				return p.id === id
+			});
+			var removedPlayer = removedPlayers[0];
 			// ...then actual Paper.js object.
 			removedPlayer.paperObject.remove();